ginozambe/file_organizer/README.md

 # file_organizer

-Run the "file_organizer.py" Script: You need to run this script in your command line.
-Make sure python interpreter is installed.
+Run the [file_organizer.py] script: You need to run this script in your command line.
+Make sure the Python interpreter is installed.

-View "example screenshots" folder to view examples of how to use script to organize your files in your directory.
+View the "example screenshots" folder to view examples of how to use the script to organize your files in your directory.